zacksimpson/verses-tool/README.md

 ## Support

 If any of my tools have been useful to you, I'd love to hear from you!
-Feel free to reach out [here](mailto:zacksimpson24@gmail.com).
+Feel free to [email me](mailto:zacksimpson24@gmail.com), or [open an issue](https://github.com/zacksimpson/verses-tool/issues/) with your feedback.

 ---